Williamsport: Canal Walking Tour

 Cushwa Warehouse

-Pre-dating the canal, this warehouse was built between 1790 and 1810 for the merchandising of flour and feed.
-When the canal opened, the warehouse was expanded with the addition of the brick portion of the building.
-Operated by Victor Cushwa and his descendents, the Cushwa Warehouse dealt in coal, brick, flour, iron, cement, and plaster which supported the economy of Williamsport and surrounding Washington County.
+Operated by Victor Cushwa and his descendants, the Cushwa Warehouse dealt in coal, brick, flour, iron, cement, and plaster which supported the economy of Williamsport and surrounding Washington County.
 The coal transferred from here to Hagerstown and further inland during the canal years made Williamsport a prosperous community.
+The warehouse remained as main office for the Cushwa company until early 1970s.
+In 1974, the National Park Service purchased the warehouse.
+Today the Cushwa Warehouse has exhibits about the history of Williamsport and has some original artifacts from the Cushwa company.

 Trolley Barn Power Station

-With the arrival of electricity in the late 19th Century, engineering and scientific ingenuity led to new forms of transportation.
-In 1896, the first trolley line in Washington County, Maryland was built running from Williamsport to Hagerstown.
-The water supply from the Conococheague Creek made this location ideal for a steam-powered generating station.
-After only one year, the popularity of the trolley required more cars and more power.
-In 1897, a larger power plant was built in Hagerstown to meet this demand.
-This building was then used as a warehouse.
+In 1896, the Hagerstown Railway Company built the first electric trolley line in Washington County, running from Williamsport to Hagerstown.
+Water from the Conococheague Creek and coal from the Cushwa Warehouse made this location ideal for a steam-powered generating station.
+However, the power generating station only operated for about two years.
+The popularity of the trolley required more cars and more electricity, so a larger power plant was built in Hagerstown.
+This building was then used as a warehouse by the trolley company and later by the Cushwa company.
+In 1974, the National Park Service bought the Trolley Barn.
+Today, the Trolley Barn has information about the construction and operation of the canal.

 Conococheague Aqueduct